Walker Hancock: World War II

-Hancock served in the U.S. Army during World War II, and became one of the "Monuments Men", recovering art looted by the Nazis.

-Because he spoke fluent Italian, Hancock was recruited into Army intelligence, where he wrote a handbook for soldiers serving in Italy.
-He won the national competition to design the Air Medal (1942), established by President Franklin D. Roosevelt, to honor "any person who, while serving in any capacity in the Army, Navy, Marine Corps or Coast Guard of the United States subsequent to September 8, 1939, distinguishes, or has distinguished, himself by meritorious achievement while participating in an aerial flight."
+Because Hancock spoke fluent Italian, he was recruited into U.S. Army intelligence, where he wrote a handbook for soldiers serving in Italy.
+Hancock won the national competition to design the Air Medal (1942), established by President Franklin D. Roosevelt, to honor "any person who, while serving in any capacity in the Army, Navy, Marine Corps or Coast Guard of the United States subsequent to September 8, 1939, distinguishes, or has distinguished, himself by meritorious achievement while participating in an aerial flight."

-On December 4, 1943, three weeks before being shipped overseas, he married Saima Natti (1905–1984) in a chapel at the National Cathedral in Washington, D.C.
-Later, he would make major additions to the cathedral, including the altarpiece for the Good Shepherd Chapel (1957); half-life-size statues of Ulrich Zwingli (1965) and Martin Luther (1967); Christ in Majesty (1972), the bas relief over the High Altar; and a life-size statue of Abraham Lincoln (1984).
+On December 4, 1943, three weeks before being shipped overseas, Hancock and Saima Natti (1905–1984) were married in a chapel at the National Cathedral in Washington, D.C.
+Later, he would make major additions to the cathedral, including the altarpiece for the Good Shepherd Chapel (1957); half-life-size statues of Ulrich Zwingli (1965) and Martin Luther (1967); Christ in Majesty (1972), the bas relief over the High Altar; and a heroic-sized bronze statue of Abraham Lincoln (1984).

 Monuments men

-Hancock was posted in London in early 1944, where he researched and wrote reports on monuments and art works in occupied France.
+Hancock was posted to London in early 1944, where he researched and wrote reports on monuments and art works in occupied France.

 "He was one of 10 officers sent to the continent after D-Day to implement the Allied Expeditionary Force's policy to avoid, wherever military exigency would permit, damage to structures, documents or other items of historical or artistic importance and to prevent further deterioration of those already damaged.
 With personnel and equipment for this seemingly hopeless task in short supply, Captain Hancock had to rely on his ingenuity, resourcefulness, and extensive knowledge of European cultural history to rescue countless treasures from dampness, fire, weather and the depredations of looters and troops requiring billets."

-In May 1945, Walker Hancock set up the first so-called Central Collecting Point in Marburg.
+Immediately following the May 8, 1945 German surrender, Hancock set up the first so-called Central Collecting Point, in the city of Marburg.
 Under his leadership, tens of thousands of artworks, books and documents were inventoried and temporarily stored, mainly in the Marburg State Archives.
-For the photographic documentation, Hancock cooperated with the Bildarchiv Foto Marburg.
-To protest the "Westward Ho" operation, which took around 200 German-owned paintings to the National Gallery of Art, he resigned from his position in the late fall of 1945 and returned to the United States.
+For photographic documentation of the works, he cooperated with the Bildarchiv Foto Marburg.

+To protest the "Westward Ho" operation, in which some 200 German-owned masterpiece paintings were shipped to the National Gallery of Art in Washington, D.C., potentially permanently, he resigned his position in the late fall of 1945 and returned to the United States.
-Death

-Hancock died in 1998 in Gloucester, Massachusetts.